-For additional information, refer to the Register Definitions on page 106 in the I/O Analog Multiplexer chapter.
+For additional information, refer to the Register Definitions on page 98 in the I/O Analog Multiplexer chapter.

-Bits Name Description 7:0 ENABLE[7:0] Each bit controls the connection between the analog mux bus and the corresponding port pin.
-For example, MUX_CR2[3] controls the connection to bit 3 in Port 2.
-Any number of pins may be connected at the same time.
+Bits Name Description 7:0 ENABLE[7:0] Each bit controls the connection between the analog mux bus and the example, MUX_CR2[3] controls the connection to bit 3 in Port 2.
+Any nected at the same time.
 0 No connection between port pin and analog mux bus.
 1 Connect port pin to analog mux bus.